 As I discussed earlier, the cost can vary depending on the heater model, brand, and capacities along with its features so, for example, simple electric heaters are less expensive than solar-powered and a propane tankless heater means, these two are more costly.
 Sometimes, recent locations can fall a big impact on the price as in certain states the labor, as well as material costs, may be higher or lower.

-Along with the maximum and minimum estimates, find your approximate average prices to install the heater, enter the zip code of where you are in now, into the tankless hot water heater calculator.
+Along with the maximum and minimum estimates, find your approximate average prices to install the heater, enter the zip code of where you are now, into the tankless hot water heater calculator.

 Tankless Water Heater Installation Costs

 When you want to hire a professional plumber, they can expect to get an hourly or a flat fee.
 To install a tankless water heater, the average per hour rate for a plumber falls around $45 to $150 or more.
 The average cost of final labor is around $ 90 to $450 or more (depends on labor in your city).

 The price also depends on the type of heating component you prefer.
 You also need to calculate the cost of the required parts.
 Required accessories usually include: